kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/endpoint-auth-signup.md

 `POST /wp-json/bema-hub/v1/auth/signup`

 ## Description
 Register a new user account with email verification.
 This endpoint creates a new user in the WordPress system and sends an OTP code for email verification.
+After successful verification, users should login with their credentials.

 ## Request Body
 ```json